Geometry of infinite planar maps with high degrees: The dense phase

 By Markov's inequality, this proves that $r^{-1} \log(P_{\theta_{r}}) \to \mathsf{c}_{a}$ in probability as desired in Theorem \ref{thm:dense}.
 The second point of the theorem follows from the first point and Lemma \ref{lem:logbehavior} below. \endproof

 Recall that the perimeter $\partial | \overline{\mathrm{Ball}}_{r}(B_{\infty})|$ is defined is terms of number of (dual) edges.
 It may thus be that the perimeter in terms of number of vertices on the boundary of $B_{\infty}^\dagger$ is much smaller.
-Whereas they are both of the same order in the dilute case (but we do not prove it), this is far from being true in the dense case: \begin{proposition} For $a \in (3/2;2)$ the random map $B_{\infty}^\dagger$ contains infinitely many cut vertices separating the origin from infinity almost surely. \end{proposition} \proof We will show that when doing the peeling process with algorithm $ \mathcal{L}^\dagger$, then independently of the past exploration, there is a positive probability bounded away from $0$ that within the next two consecutive layers of $B_{\infty}^\dagger$ we create a cut point (i.e.~a face of $B_{\infty}$ which is folded on itself and separates the origin from infinity in $B_{\infty}$).
+Whereas they are both of the same order in the dilute case (but we do not prove it), this is far from being true in the dense case since for $a \in (3/2;2)$ the random map $B_{\infty}^\dagger$ contains infinitely many cut vertices separating the origin from infinity almost surely.

+\proof[{Sketch of proof}.]
+We will show that when doing the peeling process with algorithm $ \mathcal{L}^\dagger$, then independently of the past exploration, there is a positive probability bounded away from $0$ that within the next two consecutive layers of $B_{\infty}^\dagger$ we create a cut point (i.e.~a face of $B_{\infty}$ which is folded on itself and separates the origin from infinity in $B_{\infty}$).
 This proves that indeed there are infinitely many cut-points in $B_{\infty}^\dagger$.
 Fix $r \geq 0$ and assume that $P_{\theta_{r}}=p$.
 We claim that with a probability which is bounded from below independently of $p$ \begin{itemize} \item during the construction of the $(r+1)$th layer a face $\mathbf{f}$ of degree of order $p$ is created which contributes to a fraction say at least $1/3$ of $P_{\theta_{r+1}}$, \item during the construction of the $(r+2)$th layer, two edges of $ \mathbf{f}$ are identified in such a way that the origin and infinity are separated in $B_{\infty}^\dagger$ by $ \mathbf{f}$, thereby creating the desired cut point. \end{itemize}

-We can translate the above recipe in terms of the process $P$ and $D$ and use the above scaling limit given by Proposition \ref{prop:cvZ} to see that such a scenario indeed has a positive probability to happen independently of $p$.
-We refer to Fig.\,\ref{fig:cutpoint1} and Fig.\,\ref{fig:cutpoint2} for a picturial description and leave the technical details to the careful reader. \endproof
+We leave it to the reader to translate the above recipe in terms of the process $P$ and $D$ and to use the above scaling limit given by Proposition \ref{prop:cvZ} to see that such a scenario indeed has a positive probability to happen independently of $p$.
+We refer to Fig.\,\ref{fig:cutpoint1} and Fig.\,\ref{fig:cutpoint2} for a pictorial description. \endproof